ceciliawong15/dsp/03-command_line.md

     ls - list folders inside of current folder pwd - print working directory
-    cd /folder/folder - moves you into folders within your current folders cd ../ - moves your path one folder up (in this case)
+    cd /folder/folder - moves you into folders within your current folders cd ../ - moves your path one folder ahead rmdir - removes a directory given that you are one path above the one you are trying to remove pushd - allows you to set a path in memory so that you can return any portion of it later without following a linear fashion popd - allows you to move back to your xx original position before your last pushd no matter how far away your cd is from there
 ---